-Although California's Rules of Professional Conduct do not specifically state website marketing is included in the advertising and solicitation rules, the State Bar Formal Ethics Opinion 2001-155 addressed online advertising.
+Although California's Rules of Professional Conduct do not specifically state that website marketing is included in the advertising and solicitation rules, the State Bar Formal Ethics Opinion 2001-155 addressed online advertising.

 According to the Formal Ethics Opinion 2001-155, an attorney's website is governed by rules regulating attorney print advertising in the California Rules of Professional Conduct.
-The Formal Opinion also states an attorney's website is not considered a solicitation, but is considered a communication.
+The Formal Opinion also states an attorney's website is not considered a solicitation but is considered a communication.